MasterLu0309/CITS3200/README.md

 - Ensure you are running it using Python.

 # Usage
+## User Guide
+1. Run `start.py` with Python to launch the program.
+2. Select the tracker checkboxes you intend to use.
+3. Enter the polling rate (in Hz) that data should be tracked at.
+4. Press `Start` to begin tracking (this may take a moment to begin on slower systems).
+5. When ready, press `Stop` to halt tracking.
+6. Press `Save zip to...` to select a location for the zip file containing all the tracked data to be saved.
+   - Ensure you do this before doing another tracking run, files may be overwritten otherwise!

 ## Data Interpretation
 For all tracker types, each row of output is a single "poll", each poll is labeled with its Unix timestamp (seconds since *00:00:00 UTC on 1 January 1970*).
 ### Polhemus